List of photographic films: Original Wolfen

-Original Wolfen (ORWO) is a brand of black and white film products, made in Germany.
+Original Wolfen is a brand of black and white film products, made in Germany.
 Once part of Agfa, the partition of Germany saw the company divided, the East German company becoming VEB Film- und Chemiefaserwerk Agfa Wolfen, which later adopted the brand ORWO in 1964.
 The company was privatised in 1990 as ORWO AG, but film production ceased in 1994 following the liquidation of the company.
 One of the successor companies, ORWO FilmoTec GmbH was founded in 1998 to produce high quality black and white cinema and technical films, based in Wolfen including the Camera films UN 54 and N 75 (List of motion picture film stocks) which are widely re-packaged for still film use.
 In 2020 FilmoTec was brought under common ownership with part of film manufacturer InovisCoat GmbH, also based in Germany to offer products for the film industry under the traditional brand “ORWO”.
 A trademark dispute resulted in use of Original Wolfen branding instead.
 In 2022 they announced the introduction of a 'still' camera black and white film and a new colour film.
+In July 2026 Chris Vandebroek co-founder of lab and film brand Optik Oldschool, based in Dusseldorf acquired Filomotec GmbH and InovisCoat GmbH.